HelmutZechmann/courseraGettingCleaningDataProject/README.md

 * Each observation forms a row.
 * Each type of observational unit forms a table

+In the course forums there has been a lot of discussion about the correct tidy data format (e.g. on https://class.coursera.org/getdata-008/forum/thread?thread_id=94).
+One possibility is to list one mean value per subject id and activity in one row.
+The second option is to put all mean values for one subject id / activity combination into one row.
-I put all features in one row since i think all features belong to one observation.
+I decided on the second option since in my opinon all mean values for one subject id, acitivity pair belong to one observation.

 ## The codebook.